 If you just want a light spa treatment for your hair, then yes.
 It works.
 It’s basic science, aka, the greenhouse effect.

 As a regular moisturizing routine, I found it unnecessary.
 Proper application of water plus my products on wash day and during the week were sufficient for me.
 But there are times when I can’t do a proper application, because I can’t get to all my strands.
 That’s when I break out the shower cap.

 So When Do You Baggie?

 The baggy method is useful primarily when I am in a protective style—cornrows, twists, etc.—and slathering leave-in and oil on top goes nowhere.
-My morning procedure is to mist with water, then spray a liquefied mix of leave-in + oil, massage it in, and put on a shower cap for at least fifteen minutes, often longer as I
+My morning procedure is to mist with water and press that in, then spray a liquefied mix of leave-in + oil, massage it in, and put on a shower cap for at least fifteen minutes.
+Sometimes, I leave it on longer as I

 forget I have it on multitask.
-This relative humidity ensures moisture makes it underneath my braids (or whatever) and to the roots.
+This relative humidity ensures moisture makes it underneath my braids and to the roots.